timwford/svm_audio_classification/README.md

 Data has been saved!
 ```

+Warnings:
+- You may need to change the number of channels you have for recording

 ### `plot_audio_real_time.py`

 This was a file that I borrowed from the `sounddevice` Python libraries docs.